ExtensityAI/symbolicai/README.md

              **wrp_kwargs):
 ```

-The `prompt` and `constraints` behave similar to the `zero_shot` decorator.
+The `prompt` and `constraints` behave is similar to the `zero_shot` decorator.
 However, as we see the `examples` and `limit` arguments are new.
 The `examples` argument is used to define a list of demonstration examples that are used to condition the neural computation engine.
 The `limit` argument is used to define the maximum number of examples that are returned, give that there are more results.
 The `pre_processor` argument takes a list of `PreProcessor` objects which can be used to pre-process the input before it is fed into the neural computation engine.
 The `post_processor` argument takes a list of `PostProcessor` objects which can be used to post-process the output before it is returned to the user.
 The `wrp_kwargs` argument is used to pass additional arguments to the wrapped function, which are also stream-lined towards the neural computation engine and other engines.

 To give a more holistic picture ouf our conceptional implementation, see the following flow diagram containing the most important classes: